cast-org/figuration/docs/4.0.0-alpha.5/widgets/overview.md

 Widget Dependencies
 {:.h5 .no_toc}

 Some widgets and CSS components depend on other widgets.
 If you include widgets individually, make sure to check for these dependencies in the docs.
-Also note that all widgets depend on jQuery (this means jQuery must be included **before** the widget files).
+Also note that all widgets depend on [jQuery](https://jquery.com/), while the Tooltip, Popover, and Dropdown widgets also require [Popper.js](https://popper.js.org/) This means jQuery and Popper.js must be included **before** the widget files.
 Figuration is currently only tested/supported on the latest version of jQuery.
 {% endcapture %}
 {% include callout.html content=callout type="info" %}